Joker: Folie à Deux: Box office

 Joker: Folie à Deux grossed $58.3 million in the United States and Canada, and $149.2 million in other territories, for a worldwide total of $207.5 million.
-Described as a box office bomb, Variety reported the film's break-even point as $450 million, with Warner Bros. putting it at $375 million; the publication later reported estimates that it would lose the studio between $125–200 million during its theatrical run.
+Described as a box office bomb, Variety reported the film's break-even point as $450 million, with Warner Bros. putting it at $375 million; the publication later reported estimates that it would lose the studio between $125 million and $200 million during its theatrical run.
 In April 2025, Deadline Hollywood calculated the film lost the studio $144.25 million, when factoring together all expenses and revenues.

 Five weeks ahead of release, Boxoffice Pro projected that the film would "easily" gross at least $100 million in its opening weekend in the United States and Canada and outgross its predecessor's debut of $96.2 million, with estimates at $115–145 million despite it receiving mixed reviews at Venice like its predecessor.
 Two weeks after, projections dropped to $70 million, and the week of release, estimates became $55–60 million.
 After it made $20 million on its first day, including an estimated $7 million from Thursday night previews, projections dropped again to $45 million for the weekend.
 It went on to debut at $37.7 million (64.6% of total gross) from 4,102 theaters, topping the box office but coming below expectations.
 Several outlets compared the film's opening weekend gross to that of other recent high-profile box office bombs The Marvels (2023) and Madame Web (2024), noting that Folie à Deuxs own debut made less than either.
 Deadline Hollywood attributed the opening to fans of the original not wanting to see a musical.